 Broadly Income from House Property has three sub-classifications

-In case you own more than two self-occupied house, then only two of such houses is considered to be self-occupied and the rest are considered to be deemed let out.
+In case you own more than two self-occupied houses, then only two of such houses are considered to be self-occupied and the rest are considered to be deemed let out.
 The taxation occurs on income received from both commercial and residential property.

 Details on such house property need to be declared in Schedule HP of your ITR in the below format

-The profits that you earn from any kind of business or profession are taxable under this head.
+The Profits and Gains from Business or Profession head of income cover the profits that you earn from any kind of business or profession are taxable under this head.
 You can subtract your expenses from the total income in order to determine the amount on which tax is chargeable.

 Here are the types of income that are chargeable under this head: